jpbow/lighthouse-lambda/README.md

 ## Usage

-Deploy to production in each region using the command `now --regions REGION_ID --prod`
+Deploy to production in each region using the command `vercel --regions REGION_ID --prod`

 Once deployed, make `GET` requests each API endpoint like so: